aboulle/DxTools/README.md

 a full-featured scientific Python distribution, like [Anaconda](http://continuum.io/downloads), [Canopy] (https://www.enthought.com/products/canopy/), or [Python(x,y)](https://python-xy.github.io/).

-In a command-line window, move to the DxTools folder and run the program with `python dxtools.py`

 If you have a Python 2.7 installation that you want to keep, you will need to have a separate installation of Python 3.
 A simple way to manage different Python environments is to use the  [Anaconda](http://continuum.io/downloads) distribution.